Carole Caplin

-Carole Caplin (born 8 January 1962) was the style adviser to Cherie Blair and a fitness adviser to Tony Blair, when he was the British prime minister.
-She was controversial because of her relationship with the convicted conman Peter Foster.
+Carole Caplin (born 8 January 1962) is a British former health consultant, who was the style adviser to Cherie Blair and a fitness adviser to Tony Blair, when he was the British prime minister.
+She sparked media interest because of her relationship with the convicted conman Peter Foster.

 Early life

 Caplin and her elder sister were brought up by her mother, Sylvia, of Jewish descent, who was a ballet dancer with the Festival Ballet until a car crash ended her dancing career.
-Her mother divorced her father, a furrier, when Carole was a toddler.
-Caplin was educated at Glendower, a private school in South Kensington, Lillsden School for Girls, a boarding school in Kent, and Hurlingham and Chelsea Secondary School.
+Her mother divorced her father, a furrier, when Caplin was a toddler.
+Caplin was educated at Glendower Preparatory School, a private school in South Kensington, Lillesden School for Girls, a boarding school in Kent, and Hurlingham and Chelsea Secondary School.

 She appeared as a child actor in the film Accident (1967), and in television advertisements.
 In 1980 she became a member of the burlesque pop band Shock.

 She had a relationship with Adam Ant in 1981.
 The two met up again in 1983, on which occasion Ant reports that Caplin tried to recruit him to Exegesis.
 The pair had further contact around 1995.